MicrosoftDocs/Viva/Viva/setup-microsoft-viva.md

 ## App settings pages

 Each app has its own settings page, and they may differ.
-The Viva Insights and Viva Learning pages utilize the new admin experience.
-Other pages will evolve over time.
 Here's an example of the Learning admin page:

 ![Viva learn page](media/learn-admin.png)